1. The Dispossessed by Ursula Le Guin

 I can forgive the ingénue narrator—a perfectly acceptable trope—but the supporting characters are drawn from too narrow a slice of life for the book to raise above moderate.
 In a USA where ~1/3 of the population don’t have a Facebook account, I can’t not imagine greater resistance than just that of an artisanal (it’s important that he’s creative; but in a homely, hand-crafted way.
 Don’t contrast Elite with Elite) furniture maker.

 Caroline Crampton bought a set of pens explicitly because Francis Spufford uses them.
 She follows up the turquoise-coloured anecdote with a list of recommended books.
 The library had none of them.
 But it did have this.
 If the rest of his output is this good, I’m in for the haul.
 If you want the full middle-aged-Dad-musing-on-the-meaning-of-existence experience, read this, coupled with Ocean at the End of the Lane.

 32. The Variable Man by Philip K Dick

 Solid 50s pulp.
 Rhymes with Foundation, but it’s smaller scope and aims have dated it less.
 It is still “Old man yells at cloud” in it’s outlook: weren’t people just better back in the day, eh?
 Not like the kids these days, trapped in their Cold War and not knowing how to build stuff.

 33. Jonathan Strange & Mr Norrell by Susanna Clarke

-I think I’d get a better time-to-reward two from watching TV miniseries.
-There’s not much exploration of the characters inner world that would be lost in watching actors do their thing.
+I think I’d get a better time-to-reward ratio from watching the TV miniseries.
+There’s not much exploration of the characters inner worlds that would be lost in watching actors do their thing.